stewest/react-sprint-graph/README.md

 ## License

-Copyright (C) 2017  Maximilian Stoiber & Nikolaus Graf.
+Copyright (C) 2017  Stew West.
 You may use this repo for non-commercial use under the GPLv3 license.

 ```
 This program is free software: you can redistribute it and/or modify